rafael-baena-gomez/PW2/README.md

 - Added the FCE page.
 - Added the link to acces the README file.
 - Added the last link to the net page and created the log file.
+- Fixed the about page by adding the last two pictures.